rykugur/dotfiles/README.md

 My personal nixOS config + dotfiles.

-The nixOS config is contained within a flake, while dotfiles are managed with a standalone home-manager configuration
+The nixOS config is contained within a flake, while dotfiles are managed with a standalone home-manager configuration.

+IN PROGRESS